Director, Environmental Law Program

 - College of Law

-Marianne appears in print, television, radio, and other media, is published in various magazines and professional works and testified before Congress.
-She is a graduate of Boston College and the University of Miami and is a member of the Florida Bar, and the Middle District of Florida, the Louisiana Bar and the Middle and Eastern Districts of Louisiana, and the U.S. Supreme Court.
+Marianne appears in print, television, radio, and other media, is published in various magazines and professional works, and testified before Congress.
+She is a graduate of Boston College and the University of Miami, and is a member of the Florida Bar and the Middle District of Florida, the Louisiana Bar and the Middle and Eastern Districts of Louisiana, U.S. District Court of D.C., and the U.S. Supreme Court.

 May Term: Environmental Law and Policy: Florida Keys

 J-Term: Environmental Justice and Equity: Case Study New Orleans